Building a Full-Stack Web App with React and Laravel: Architecture That Scales

 $this->assertDatabaseHas('leaderboard_entries', ['player_id' => $player->id, 'score' => 9500]);

-On the React side, I use Vitest and React Testing Library for component tests and Playwright for critical end-to-end flows (login → submit score → verify rank update).
-The rule I follow: test behaviour, not implementation.
-A component test should assert what the user sees and can do, not which functions were called internally.
+On the React side, I use Vitest and React Testing Library for component tests and Playwright for critical end-to-end flows.
+The rule: test behaviour, not implementation.

 How Do You Handle Caching and Performance at Scale?

-- Cache expensive aggregations, not individual rows.
+• Cache expensive aggregations, not individual rows.
 A global leaderboard sorted by score is expensive to compute on every request.
 Cache the top-100 result for 30 seconds.
-Most players will never notice the slight staleness; the database will.

-- Use Redis for session and cache storage in production.
+• Use Redis for session and cache storage in production.
 The default file-based cache driver does not scale under concurrent load.
-Redis is the practical choice for any backend expecting more than a few hundred simultaneous players.

 Is React + Laravel the Right Stack for Game Developers?

-React + Laravel is a pragmatic, mature stack that lets a small team (or a solo developer) ship production-quality web infrastructure quickly.
-The conventions are established, the tooling is excellent, and the performance ceiling is high enough for most game backend use cases.
+React + Laravel is a pragmatic, mature stack that lets a small team ship production-quality web infrastructure quickly.
 If you're a game developer who needs a web layer and you want to learn one stack deeply rather than experiment indefinitely, this is the one I'd recommend.

 References & Further Reading

-- FrankenPHP — The modern PHP application server used by Laravel Octane for persistent-process deployment.
+• FrankenPHP The modern PHP application server used by Laravel Octane.

-- TanStack Query — Documentation for TanStack Query (formerly React Query), the recommended server-state management library for React SPAs.
+• TanStack Query Documentation for the recommended server-state management library for React SPAs.

 Need help with web dev?